blobaa/bba-did-method-specification/docs/markdown/spec.md

 9.  check if the DID attestation state is active.
 If so, continue with the resolution process.
 Otherwise, continue with step 4.

-The second task is to retrieve the DID Document Template.
+The second task is to **retrieve the DID Document Template**.
 This is done by determining the storage mechanism indicated by the storage type field and retrieving the DDOT with the help of the DDOT reference string.

-The last task is to convert the DDOT into a DID Document by injecting the DID string information.
+The last task is to **convert the DDOT into a DID Document** by injecting the DID string information.

-After successfully performing these three task, a `bba` DID resolver is able to return a verified DID Document to the verifier.
+After successfully performing these three task, a `bba` DID resolver is able to return a verified DID Document to the requester.

 ## Security Requirements

 not recommended to have multiple dids controlled by one account

+DID id collusion